cugni/meetupExamples/README.md

 Happy hacking!

-##Build to run on a cluster
+##Build for running on a Spark cluster
-1. First, we need  build the spark-cassandra-connector assembly.
+1. Build the spark-cassandra-connector assembly.
 If we run the code on a Saprk cluster, we will need it.

    ```
    git clone git@github.com:datastax/spark-cassandra-connector.git